-- Local analog loopback - started by pressing the button one time. - Local digital loopback - started by pressing the button two times. - Remote digital loopback - set the local modem's RTS signal to low.
-Then press the modem's diagnostics button three times and raise the local modem's RTS signal to start the test.
-The ALB and DLB LEDs go ON on the remote modem when the modem is in Remote Digital Loopback.
-This test is available in Fast Poll mode only.
-Switch 2, position 7 must be ON on the remote modem to enable remote digital loopback.
+- Local analog loopback started by pressing the button one time. - Local digital loopback started by pressing the button two times. - Remote digital loopback set the local modem's RTS signal to low.
+Then press the local modem's diagnostics button three times and raise the local modem's RTS signal to start the test.
+The ALB and DLB LED's go ON when the modem is in Remote Digital Loopback.
+This test is available in fast-poll mode only.